SumeghaGodara/snakemake/_build/html/_sources/Atmosphere_Cloud.md.txt

 	+	Provider: "CyVerse Cloud - Marana"

-	+ Instance size: **Depending on your allocations, choose most suitable one.**
+	+ Instance size: Depending on your allocations, choose most suitable one.
   	+ Recommended for this tutorial: "tiny1 (CPU: 1, Mem: 4GB, Disk: 30GB)"

 ![](/img/login8.png)

-- Launch instance and wait for the build to be deployed.
+- Launch instance and wait for the build to be deployed (~ 5-10 minutes).

-- The virtual machine should now be booting up! and should take ~ 5-10 minutes. **Note: During the build process..Be patient!
-Don't reload or do anything.
-Once the virtual machine is ready, the "Activity" column will show "N/A" and the "Status" column will turn green and "Active" (see below)**
+	> Note: During the build process..Be patient!
+Don't reload!.
+Once the virtual machine is ready, the "Activity" column will show "N/A" and the "Status" column will turn green and "Active".

+	`building-->spawning-->deploying-->N/A`

 ![](/img/login9.png)